Cwits/gestlib/README.md

 [ ] - Bug fixes
 [ ] - Implement some test cases
 [ ] - Synchronization of SYN_DROPPED(for now just ignored)
+[ ] - Easy way to configure some timeouts
 [ ] - Code comments
 [ ] - Code cleanup